ancleo/ClusterCirc_SPSS/README.md

 ## ClusterCirc in R

-ClusterCirc can also be performed in R by installing and loading the associated R package from github:
+ClusterCirc can also be performed in R with some additional options by installing and loading the associated R package from github:

 https://github.com/ancleo/ClusterCirc